lorenzhs/instavpn/README.md

 A tool to add a VPN to your existing droplet/machine.
 Just use sshuttle directly.

 ## TODO
-- destroy droplet immediately when manually exiting the VPN (not just after 20mins of inactivity)
 - more robust droplet self-destruction mechanism.
 Waiting until no `python2` process has existed for 20 minutes is rather hacky